 If not using an UPAEP taxi, only use taxis that you take or call from an official taxi stand.
-When calling for a taxi, ask the dispatcher for the driver's name and the taxi's license plate number.
+When calling, ask the dispatcher for the driver's name and the taxi's license plate number.

-Puebla is also an easy city to walk, with the streets being laid out on a grid pattern.
+Puebla is also an easy city to walk, with streets laid out on a grid pattern.
 There are many restaurants and shopping opportunities in the blocks right around campus; it is about a 25minute walk from the main campus area to the historic downtown area.